Resources for Students

 Get used to making informed guesses.

 It's pretty much impossible to memorize all 450,000 words in the dictionary.
 So, contestants need to make educated guesses instead, based on their knowledge.
 A spelling bee requires students to stop and think things through, then proceed to the best of their knowledge.
 It’s mostly memorization, but there’s critical thinking involved.
 The brain has to switch between different types of words because the kind of word could make a difference with even one letter.

 Additionally, spelling bees aren't just about smarts.
 They're also performances.
 So, you have to learn how to spell in front of people, without getting nervous.

 There is no secret list that you can obtain when studying for the District Spelling Bee.
 The words that are used at the District Spelling Bee can come form:

-- 2019 Study Lists - all grade levels, including vocabulary for middle school
+- 2020 Study Lists - all grade levels, including vocabulary for middle school (Check back this fall)

-- 2019 Great Words, Great Works book list
+- 2020 Great Words, Great Works booklist (Check back this fall)

 - Unabridged Webster's Third New International Dictionary published by Merriam–Webster